mohammed-ibenayad/tauth-pro/tauth-pro/README.rst

         login(request, user)

-5. To authenticate coming requests (signed with a Token Bearer) on the third-party auth service, define your custom authentication scheme for your DFR views as follows::
+5. To authenticate API requests (signed with a Token Bearer) on the third-party auth service, define your custom authentication scheme for your DFR views as follows::

     class ViewsTokenAuth(TTokenBaseAuthentication):